Intruder Attacks Husband Of Top US Democrat With Hammer - UrduPoint

 He has taken extreme right-wing positions on social media, including conspiracy theories about Covid-19, one of the officers told the daily newspaper.

-The attack comes during a tumultuous year for Pelosi's venture capitalist husband, who was convicted of drink driving after an accident in May and sentenced to five days in jail.
+The attack comes during a tumultuous year for Pelosi's venture capitalist husband, who was convicted of drunk driving after an accident in May and sentenced to five days in jail.

-With less than two weeks to go before the crucial US midterm elections, members of both parties have sounded the alarm about the possibility of political violence.
+With less than two weeks to go before the crucial US midterm elections, members of both parties have sounded the alarm about the potential for political violence.

-According to the Capitol Police, threats against lawmakers have more than doubled to more than 9,000 annually since 2017.
+According to the Capitol Police in Washington, threats against lawmakers have more than doubled since 2017 to nearly 10,000 in 2021.

-Members of both parties rallied to support the Pelosis on social media, with several suggesting the assault was the inevitable result of an increase in violent political rhetoric plaguing public discourse.
+Members of both parties rallied to support Pelosi on social media, with several suggesting the assault was the inevitable result of an increase in violent political rhetoric.

-"I want to be clear: when you convince people that politicians are rigging elections, drink babies blood, etc, you will get violence.
-This must be rejected," he said.
+"I want to be clear: when you convince people that politicians are rigging elections, drink babies' blood, etc, you will get violence.
+This must be rejected," he said of Friday's attack.

 Republican House whip Steve Scalise said he was "disgusted" by the attack.